tools4bots/pycalbot_ros/README.md

 # pycalbot_ros
-ROS wrapper for the pycalbot API
+ROS wrapper for the pycalbot API to use tools4bots calibrations.